 Campsites 1 and 2

-These primitive twin sites (first come, first served) are a few paces apart on sprawling Chain Lake.
+These primitive twin sites in Harrison Hills (first come, first served) are a few paces apart on sprawling Chain Lake.
 Both can only hold a few tents, although surrounding oak and ash trees are great for slinging hammocks.
 When water levels are high, the first site may be soggy.

 Spacious enough to hold at least a dozen tents, this site is created from a lakeside clearing in the forest.
 Watch for beavers splashing around at dusk, then rise early to catch sunrise over the lake.
 First come, first served.